aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/guardduty.md

-# Amazon GuardDuty protection
+# Amazon GuardDuty Protection

 ## Objective

-The objective of this pattern is to demonstrate how to enable GuardDuty detector for an account, adjust data sources, and how to configure it to send findings to a SNS topic.
+The objective of this pattern is to demonstrate how to enable Amazon GuardDuty Detector across your AWS accounts, various data sources, and how to automate notifications via Amazon SNS based on security vulnerabilities triggered by Amazon GuardDuty.

 Supported optional data sources: